SPY: A Magnet System for a High-pressure Gaseous TPC Neutrino Detector: Mechanical design

 \subsection{Finite element analyses (FEA)}

-To determine the safety of the system, a combination of design by rule and design by analysis methods were used.
+To determine the safety of the system, a combination of design by rule and elastic-plastic design by analysis methods were used.
+Elastic-plastic analysis methods examines the plastic capacity of the model by factoring in safety factors stored inside the loading factors($\beta$) and load combinations.
 Analysis was performed using the load factors of a Class 2 vessel, $\beta$ = 2.4, and were derated by 0.85 to account for the joint efficiencies of the welds.
-To meet the FESHM 5031 requirements, an additional deraiting 0.8 deraiting was applied to the loads.
+To meet the FESHM 5031 requirements, an additional derating factor of 0.8 was applied to the loads.
 When it was possible, initial calculations were performed using part 4 of the ASME VIII Div.~2 specifications and the calculations were verified using the Design by Analysis Methods as described in part 5 of the ASME VIII Div.~2 specifications.
 Due to the complex loading conditions and asymmetrical design of the cryostat, the elastic-plastic stress analysis process was performed for all components as recommended in 5.2.1.2 of The Code.
 By using an elastic-plastic material model, limits are set based on the allowable plastic strain the assembly can withstand instead of an allowable stress limit.

 There are generally four steps that are needed to be performed to show an acceptable design: \begin{enumerate} \item Protection against plastic collapse \item Protection against local failure \item Protection against collapse from buckling \item Protection against failure from cyclic loading \end{enumerate} Two general areas of analysis were performed: an analysis of the cryostat head and an analysis of the shell thicknesses of the cryostat.
 Protection against plastic collapse, local failure, and collapse from buckling have been considered in this initial design.